m2ai-lab/RDMatcher/README.md

 summary = matcher.summary_table
 ```

-## Preprocessing
-RDMatcher provides an internal preprocessing pipeline, but for Gower distance the recommended workflow is to keep categorical columns as object/category dtype and not one‑hot encode them.

-- The package exposes `build_preprocessing_pipeline` and `apply_preprocessing_pipeline` for explicit transformations (scaling, log transforms, binning, and optional one‑hot encoding).
-- If you use Euclidean or Cosine metrics, categorical features must be converted to numeric (e.g., one‑hot).
-You can either preprocess externally or call `process_features()` with `onehot=True`.

 ## RDMatcher class (API)
 ### Constructor
 - `pop_df`: pandas DataFrame containing both exposed and control samples (exposure indicated by exposure_status)